How to Clean Your House From Top to Bottom in 4 Hours

 A flat microfiber cleaning mop works equally well on the ceiling and the floor.
 Before they were available, I used to use a broom with an old towel tied over it to sweep the ceiling.
 Clean light fixtures and fan blades while you're doing this.
 If you have light fixtures that are really dirty or full of bugs, you won't be able to take them all down and clean them within your four hour time period.
 For that type of job, you can do one or two of them a week until they're all caught up.

 Finish the Bathrooms

-When you are through, put all the shampoos and things back in the shower and do the vanity and mirror, polishing all the fixtures.
+When you are through, put all the shampoos and things back in the shower and do the vanity and mirror, scrubbing the sink and polishing all the fixtures.